natemcmaster - McMaster.NETCore.Plugins 1.2.0

 By default, each instance of PluginLoader represents a unique collection of assemblies loaded into memory.
 This can make it difficult to use the plugin if you want to pass information from plugin to the host and vice versa.
 Shared types allow you define the kinds of objects that will be passed between plugin and host.

 For example, let's say you have a simple host app like samples/hello-world/, and two plugins which were compiled with a reference interface IPlugin.
 This interface comes from Contracts.dll.
-When the application runs, by default, each plugin and the host will have their own version of Contracts.dll which .NET Core will keep isolated.
+When the application runs, by default, each plugin and the host will have their own version of Contracts.dll which .NET will keep isolated.

 The problem with this isolation is that an object of IPlugin created within the "PluginApple" or "PluginBanana" context does not appear to be an instance of IPlugin in any of the other plugin contexts.